ibm-cloud-docs/Cloudant/guides/design_document_management.md

 In this example,
-`db` specifies the name of the database to change, and `dd` specifies the path to our Design Document file.
+`db` specifies the name of the database to change, and `dd` specifies the path to our design document file.

 _Running the `couchmigrate` command:_